facebook

 A really surprising thing to learn about this cabin is there are no nails or pegs holding it together.
 The Olivers built it so that gravity and notched corners keep it standing upright.
 Settlers built structures this way because they were easier to proof against weather by putting moss and other soft materials between the wood slats.

-5. National Park Maintains the Structure
+5. National Park Maintains the John Oliver Cabin

 John Oliver's Cabin in Cades CoveAs with every other historical structure in the national park, the John Oliver cabin is maintained.
 They wanted to keep the cabin looking as authentic as possible, and since people come and walk through the building, it does need repairs and maintenance every so often.
 But the national park takes great care in ensuring the building’s authenticity of what it would have looked like in its heyday.